 All UW Professional & Continuing Education students, including fully online students, must provide proof of vaccination against COVID-19 or submit a request for medical or religious exemption.

 Make Your Data Come Alive Visually

 A picture speaks a thousand data points.
-In a data-driven world, the ability to display large amounts of information through powerful visualization tools is increasingly important for business success.
-The career outlook for professionals who are well-versed in these tools is extremely bright.
+In a data-driven world, the ability to present large amounts of information through visualizations is increasingly important for business success.
+The career outlook for professionals who are well-versed in these skills is bright.

-In this three-course certificate program, we’ll explore ways to organize and derive meaning from vast amounts of data by using visual presentation tools and techniques.
-You’ll learn to create rich and intuitive representations that can help your business make more insightful decisions.
+In this three-course certificate program, we’ll explore ways to organize and derive meaning from data by using data visualization tools and techniques.
+You’ll learn how to create rich, intuitive visualizations that can help your organization make more insightful decisions.
 Use principles drawn from the fields of visual design, perceptual psychology and cognitive science to develop your ability to make data make sense for everyone.

 Ben Jones, instructor for the Certificate in Data Visualization, talks about the valuable technical skills that students acquire in the program.